-1. Plaintiff has operated The Hound, which is a family owned restaurant and bar located in Auburn, Alabama.
-The Hound also offers private events, such as receptions, wedding rehearsal dinners, and business gatherings.

-2. To protect its business in the event that it suddenly had to suspend operations for reasons outside of its control, or in order to prevent further property damage, Plaintiff purchased insurance coverage from Defendant, including specialty property coverage, as set forth in Defendant's Business Income (and Extra Expense) Coverage Form (Form FA 213 05 16) (attached hereto as Exhibit 1) 3.
-Plaintiff's insurance policy through Defendant is an "all-risk" policy that provides coverage for all non-excluded business losses.
+- 1. Plaintiff has operated The Depot, which is a restaurant with seafood eatery and a wood-fired grill and bar located in Auburn, Alabama.
+The Depot also offers private events, such as receptions, wedding rehearsal dinners, and business gatherings. - 2.
+To protect its business in the event that it suddenly had to suspend operations for reasons outside of its control, or in order to prevent further property damage, Plaintiff purchased insurance coverage from Defendant, including specialty property coverage, as set forth in Defendant's Business Income (and Extra Expense)

+Coverage Form (Form FA 213 05 16) (attached hereto as Exhibit 1)
-4. Plaintiff's policy through Defendant provides "Business Income" coverage, which promises to pay for loss due to the necessary suspension of operations following loss to property.

-5. Plaintiff's policy through Defendant also provides "Civil Authority" coverage, which promises to pay for loss caused by the action of a civil authority that prohibits access to the insured premises.

-6. Plaintiff's policy through Defendant also provides "Extra Expense" coverage, which promises to pay the expense incurred to minimize the suspension of business and to continue operations.

-7. Unlike many policies that provide Business Income coverage (also referred to as "business interruption" coverage), the policy issued by Defendant does not include, and is not subject to, any exclusion for losses caused by the spread of viruses or communicable diseases.

-8. On March 19, 2020, Plaintiff was forced to suspend or reduce business operations at The Hound due to COVID-19 (a.k.a. "coronavirus" or "SARS-CoV2") and the resultant Civil Authority Orders issued by civil authorities in Alabama.

-9. Plaintiff made a claim with Defendant under its policy for business interruption coverage, including business income losses and extra expenses incurred.
+- 3. Plaintiff's insurance policy through Defendant is an "all-risk" policy that provides coverage for all non-excluded business losses. - 4.
+Plaintiff's policy through Defendant provides "Business Income" coverage, which promises to pay for loss due to the necessary suspension of operations following loss to property. - 5.
+Plaintiff's policy through Defendant also provides "Civil Authority" coverage, which promises to pay for loss caused by the action of a civil authority that prohibits access to the insured premises. - 6.
+Plaintiff's policy through Defendant also provides "Extra Expense" coverage, which promises to pay the expense incurred to minimize the suspension of business and to continue operations. - 7.
+Unlike many policies that provide Business Income coverage (also referred to as "business interruption" coverage), the policy issued by Defendant does not include, and is not subject to, any exclusion for losses caused by the spread of viruses or communicable diseases. - 8.
+On March 19, 2020, Plaintiff was forced to suspend or reduce business operations at The Depot due to COVID-19 (a.k.a. "coronavirus" or "SARS-CoV-2") and the resultant Civil Authority Orders issued by civil authorities in Alabama. - 9.
+Plaintiff made a claim with Defendant under its policy for business interruption coverage, including business income losses and extra expenses incurred.